The first question as to why you should increase your click-through rate seems obvious, but there’s more to it than you may think.

 Let’s just say you are ranked 3rd organically within Google for ‘luxury watches’ and there are 1000 people searching for this term.
 You now need to get as many of those thousand searchers to click on your link.
-The more people that click on your link means the more chances to sell your fancy watches, however, what does Google think if you are getting a higher or lower percentage of click throughs?
+The more people that click on your link the more chances you have to sell your fancy watches, however, what does Google think if you are getting a higher or lower percentage of click-throughs?

 Direct or indirect ranking factor?